Go To Top

 Term vs. permanent life insurance

 Another difference between term vs. permanent life insurance is that permanent policies generate cash value.
-With each premium payment, a portion of the money goes toward cash value, which is like a savings account.
+With each premium payment, a portion of the money goes toward cash value, like a savings account.
 You can borrow or withdraw the money like a loan, and the funds can be used for any purpose.

 In addition, term life insurance is cheaper than permanent life insurance from the outset, but term premiums may increase with age.
 However, when choosing between term and permanent life insurance, it’s important to consider your family's needs, not just the cost.